J-CLambert/association-web-app/README.md

-# EVENT API spesification
+# EVENT API specification

->This project is have as goal to provide basic feature for an association web app and to practice.
+>This project is have as goal to provide basic features for an event-api and to practice.

 ---